nings-archive/NUS-IVLE-for-Google-Sheets/README.md

   ](https://developers.google.com/apps-script/guides/sheets/functions)

 Only block function definitions are parsed as custom functions in Google Sheets.
+As such, functions can be made 'private' using function expressions.

 ```javascript
 // this will NOT be parsed as a custom function